git-big-picture/git-big-picture/README.rst

 ----

 * Unify into a single script/module
-* clean up the Graph API, public and private methods
 * Sanitize the git interface a bit more
 * Sanitize the test suite
 * Sanitize the filter API keyword args